John Holsclaw Jr.

-John B. Holsclaw Jr. (born May 24, 1963) is an American politician who serves as a member of the Tennessee House of Representatives.
-Holsclaw is a member of the Republican Party and represents District 4, which includes Unicoi County and parts of Carter County.
+John B. Holsclaw Jr. (born May 24, 1963) is an American politician.
+A Republican, he represented District 4, which includes Unicoi County and parts of Carter County, in the Tennessee House of Representatives.

 Education and career

 Holsclaw Jr.graduated from Happy Valley High School in 1982.
 He received a B.S. degree in engineering from East Tennessee State University.

 He is director of engineering for 40 Million Company and owns a jewelry store.

 Political career

 Holsclaw Jr. has been serving since 2014.
 The last time he was elected was on November 6, 2018.
 Holsclaw received 17,651 votes in his last election.

 Committees

 Holsclaw Jr. is a chair on the Employee affairs Subcommittee.
 He is a member on the Commerce Committee, Business Committee, Consumer and Human Resources Committee, an Agriculture and Natural Resources Committee.

 Bills sponsored

 In the 111th General Assembly, Holsclaw Jr. sponsored the following bills.